pytorch/tutorials/advanced_source/cpp_extension.rst

-Note that when constructing :func:`CUDAExtension`, you might have to pass ``extra_compile_args`` to :func:`CUDAExtension`, to avoid collisions between half operator overloading in pytorch and cuda headers (More on this issue can be found here: https://github.com/pytorch/pytorch/pull/10301#issuecomment-416773333)::
+Note that when constructing :func:`CUDAExtension`, you might have to pass ``extra_compile_args`` to :func:`CUDAExtension`, to avoid collisions between half operator overloading in pytorch and cuda headers.
+(More on this issue can be found here: https://github.com/pytorch/pytorch/pull/10301#issuecomment-416773333)::